ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 * Art is created by artists.
 * I am not an artist.
-* Wait a sec, I could've done that!
+* Hey wait, I could've done that!
 * Therefore, it is not art.

 The caveat here is even if I could've done it, I sure didn't, and even if I did, I sure wouldn't be the first.
-Of course there's nothing to stop us from trying to one up the original!
+Of course nothing's stopping us from upping the original!

 # Keeping things Platonic